Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 5: Faithful Steed

 You can call on the aid of an otherworldly steed.
-You always have the *Find Steed* spell prepared.
+You always have the [:spell-lv2: Find Steed] spell prepared.

 You can also cast the spell once without expending a spell slot, and you regain the ability to do so when you finish a Long Rest.